XanGo: Financial sponsorships and contributions

-Product overview

-Products and distribution
+Products

-Xango (pronounced "ZAN-go") is the common name of the company, XanGo LLC, as well as its first and flagship juice product (also often called Xango Juice).
-It also has other products in the personal care and wellness industry.

-Xango Juice is sold in the U.S. and (as of late-2011) exported to Australia, Canada, Germany, Japan, Malaysia, Mexico, Singapore, Sweden, and the United Kingdom.
+Xango Juice was sold in the U.S. and (as of late-2011) exported to Australia, Canada, Germany, Japan, Malaysia, Mexico, Singapore, Sweden, and the United Kingdom.
 The company began operating in Taiwan as of October 2007.

-The company's business model is direct sales via multi-level marketing rather than retail sales, mainly using a nine-level multi-level marketing structure.
+The company's business model was direct sales via multi-level marketing rather than retail sales, mainly using a nine-level multi-level marketing structure.
 In June 2006, the company said it had 350,000 distributors.
 In July, the company told the Federal Trade Commission that there were "roughly 500,000 distributors worldwide", and in November, it reported having more than 600 employees at its Lehi headquarters and more than 500,000 independent distributors in 15 international markets.
 In July 2007, it said it had about 700,000 distributors, of whom an estimated 70 percent simply use their status to buy the juice at the discounted membership price.
 In October 2008, it said that it operated in 24 countries and had more than 1 million independent distributors.
 As of 2013, the company stated that it operated in 43 countries.

-In the United States, Xango Juice sells for a retail price of $37.50 for a 750 ml (25.35 ounce) bottle.
-Purchasing through Xango's distributor group, juice and other products can be bought at wholesale prices.
-Xango also sells Reserve, a more expensive version of its original juice product with a higher mangosteen content.
+In the United States, Xango Juice sold for a retail price of $37.50 for a 750 ml (25.35 ounce) bottle.

-In 2009, Xango launched Glimpse Skin Care, products made using undefined quantities of mangosteen.
-The Glimpse product line includes Luminescence Collection, Mineral Treatment, and Mangosteen Oils.
-The company's Juni line of personal care products includes shampoos, conditioners, skin lotion, bar and body soaps.

-Xango also sells various dietary supplements including 3SIXTY5 and 3SIXTY5 for Kids multivitamins; Precis Men's Health, Omega-3, and Rest & Renew; Favao weight control products (body cleanse, fiber, and various protein supplements) -- which, according to the company, include mangosteen components as ingredients—and Eleviv capsules, which contain four herbal ingredients.